 It’s not uncommon for today’s supply chain to still be run by a TMS that’s two decades old.
 Two decades ago, we didn’t even have iPhones.
 Imagine how drastically the TMS has changed since implementation in most transport companies.

-Usability is important in the transport industry, especially when working with a complex network of supply chain partners.
-Today’s transport management systems offer customizable self-configuration options.
+Usability is important in the transportation industry, especially when working with a complex network of supply chain partners.
+Today’s transportation management systems offer customizable self-configuration options.

 You can easily design your own portals to offer strong accessibility to your team.
 You can even set up workflows and personalized screens that are branded and customized for your specific business’s needs.